emissary-ingress/emissary/user-guide/consul.md

    kubectl apply -f https://www.getambassador.io/yaml/ambassador/ambassador-rbac.yaml
    ```

-   If you're on GKE, or haven't previously created the Ambassador Edge Stack service, please see the Quick Start.
+   If you're on GKE, or haven't previously created the Ambassador Edge Stack service, please see the [quick start guide](../getting-started).

 3. Configure Ambassador Edge Stack to look for services registered to Consul by creating the `ConsulResolver`: